-In the museum in Øyfjell there is a spirit barrel, and on the register card it says: Belonged to the French Bèzier and Rollier who during the war in 1870 flew from Paris to Lifjell, Bø in Telemark in an air balloon.
+In the museum in Øyfjell there is a spirit barrel, and on the register card it says that it belonged to the Frenchmen Bèzier and Rollier who during the war in 1870 flew from Paris to Lifjell, Bø in Telemark, in an air balloon.

 In the summer of 2005 Mostøystoga was opened with a renovated interior.
 Influenced by city fashions from the late 1800s this lounge represents a style and tradition seldom seen in West Telemark.

 The museum is open in the summer season.

 For off-season group guiding, contact West Telemark Museum.

 |Adults (from 16 years)||80.00 Per person|

 |Groups min.
 10 pers.
 Guide fee NOK 500,-||60.00 Per person|